dgraph-io/charts/charts/dgraph-lambda/README.md

   --set alpha.extraEnvs[1].value='10.0.0.0\/8\,172.16.0.0/12\,192.168.0.0\/16'
 ```

 The `DGRAPH_ALPHA_GRAPHQL_LAMBDA_URL` environment variable will point to Dgraph Lambda service that will be deployed in the next step.
-The format Dgraph Lambda domain name is formatted as the following: following:
+The format Dgraph Lambda domain name is formatted as the following:

 ```
 http://<helm-chart-release-name>-dgraph-lambda.<namesapce>.svc/graphql-worker